 Overview and Learning Goals

-- Majors will have completed a program of language learning and literary and cultural studies that will permit them to operate at an advanced level of Russian and to exhibit core competencies in listening, speaking, reading, writing, and cultural engagement.
+- Majors complete a program of language learning and literary and cultural studies that permits them to operate at an advanced level of Russian and to exhibit core competencies in listening, speaking, reading, writing, and cultural engagement.

 - Students are able to understand the main ideas in one-on-one and group communication, including conversations, interviews, and lectures on familiar topics.